manasesjesus/c8y_hw_microservice_java/README.md

 ### Build and deploy

-Use the command `mvn clean install` to create a packed Docker microservice as a ZIP file and upload it to the Cumulocity platform.
+Use the command `mvn clean install` to create a packed Docker microservice as a ZIP file and upload it to the Cumulocity IoT platform.
 For more details about uploading a microservice ZIP file, refer to [Managing applications > Adding own applications](/guides/users-guide/administration#adding-applications) under the Administration section in the User guide.

 ### Execution